An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Lessons Learned

 \paragraph{\bf Preparing Programs for Students.} The erroneous programs used for Activity 7 had to be created manually on every tablet computer, which was a time-consuming process.
-We strongly recommend to try the newly launched Ozobot classroom platform\footnote{https://ozobot.com/educate/classroom, last accessed March 16, 2020} as it claims to solve this problem.
-We have not tried it yet because it was launched after the end of our outreach activities.
-As an alternative, one can let the students copy the erroneous code, which is also printed on the handout, into the OzoBlockly editor themselves.
-This way, the tablets do not have to be prepared in advance, and the students can practice drag-and-dropping the blocks without having to think about the code they want to write.
+We strongly recommend to try the newly launched Ozobot classroom platform\footnote{https://ozobot.com/educate/classroom, last accessed June 1, 2021} which claims to solve this problem, but was not yet available during our outreach activities.
+Alternatively, one could let the students copy the erroneous code from the worksheet themselves, which would also let them practice dragging-and-dropping blocks.